 In exchange for that content, Google offered back visibility as qualified traffic toward those sites.
 Indeed, search engines back then (at the end of the 1990s) were not focused on offering quality traffic.
 Thus, most of the audience you got back to your site might have been quite relevant for your business.
 Google instead, with its dominant search engine allowed publishers, businesses (small and large) to gain customers.

 That sealed an implicit deal “Me (Google) will send you qualified traffic that helps you grow your business if you (publisher, business or whoever publishes on the web) offer me your content to be indexed.”

 We might call that an implicit contract, that is the beginning of a value chain.
 In fact, from this sort of contract part of the Google has been built.
 Imagine the scenario where Google was not attractive enough to provide qualified traffic to content producers.
 They would have stopped offering their content for free by blocking access to the search engine.
 Instead, they allowed Google to index their pages because the visibility they got was too attractive.

 A business model is also about how you make money but how you make money isn’t your business model

-One of the biggest misconceptions of theis to confuse it with the monetization strategy or the revenue model of the company.
-While this is an essential piece of the puzzle, it is just one of the components of a successful .
+One of the biggest misconceptions of the strategy or the revenue model of the company.
+While this is an essential piece of the puzzle, it is just one of the components of a successful .is to confuse it with the monetization

 In this blog, we’ve discussed at great length how companies make money as a way to start the discussion of a .
 However, a implies the understanding of